 The research process begins when clinical problems are recognized and investigated in the laboratory.
 The resulting discoveries lead to new ideas and solutions for treating, detecting and preventing every type of cancer in both children and adults.
 More than 200 basic, clinical and cancer control investigators contribute to four research programs with a fifth currently in development.

 On the forefront of discovery in cancer research, the Indiana University Simon Cancer Center’s interdisciplinary research team educates the researchers and physicians of tomorrow while improving patient care and the approach to cancer treatment today.

-Disclaimer: Indiana University Melvin and Bren Simon Cancer Center has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Indiana University Melvin and Bren Simon Cancer Center has no professional affiliation with Asbestos.com.

 Last Modified October 24, 2018